Living with Mesothelioma

 - Keep up with cancer screenings.
 Mesothelioma most often recurs, even after remission.
 Make sure you can catch it early by staying up to date with your oncologist’s recommendations for screenings.

-- Continue with medical care that manages the side effects of treatments and the ongoing physical limitations that resulted from the cancer.
+- Continue with medical care that manages the side effects of treatments and the ongoing physical limitations that result from the cancer.

-- Maintain healthy lifestyle practices to reduce the risk of the cancer returning and to minimize the difficult side effects from the cancer and its treatments.
+- Maintain healthy lifestyle practices to reduce the risk of the cancer returning and to minimize the difficult side effects of the cancer and its treatments.